-- There is room for people to add additional information if they need.
+- There is room for people to add additional information if they need to.

-- Keep questions and answers short and easily readable - use appropriate markup
+- Keep questions and answers short and easy to read - use appropriate markup.

-- Avoid confusing participants with different scales, i.e. limit the amount of different scales types, scale scopes and different scales descriptions as much as possible.
+- Avoid confusing participants with different scales, i.e., limit the amount of different scale types, scale scopes and different scale descriptions as much as possible.
 Try not to change the direction of scales.
 (There are some methodological exceptions).

-- For rating scales it might be useful to use an even number of rating options so the user has to decide for a certain direction (see below).
+- For rating scales, it might be useful to use an even number of rating options to make decision making easier for the respondents (see below).

-Example for good answer scales: 1.
+Example for answer scales about how ''good'' something is: 1.
 Very good 2.
 Good 3.
 Quite good 4.
 Not that good 5.
 Bad 6.
-Very bad Example for bad answer scales: 1.
+Very bad Example for answer scales about how ''bad'' something is: 1.
 Good 2.
 Fair 3.
 Bad

 The best way to start designing a survey is to take a second to imagine your ideal feedback.
 It goes without saying that meaningful responses are the most useful ones, so try to create questions which invite these answers.

 How can you go about that?
-The best method is to split up all the areas and decide on what information you need.
+The best method is to separate all the areas and decide what information you need.

-For example, imagine you held an event, open to the public, and needed to get some general feedback about the event.
+For example, imagine you held an event that was open to the public and needed to get some general feedback about the event.

 So what's wrong with the survey above?